 2. Cost of capital may increase.

 The distinct likelihood of higher interest rates means that small business loans will cost more and that credit will be tightened making loans less available to businesses.
-While small business still have options to get a quote using this calculator, which can get them low-interest loans, it all depends on one’s credit score.
+While small business still have options to get low-interest loans, it all depends on one’s credit score.
 Last week’s downgrading by Standard and Poor’s of the US Government bond rating from AAA to AA+ means that interest rates on Treasury notes will go up, and rates for mortgages, credit cards, and business loans will follow.
 In addition, as long as investors can earn higher returns on T-notes, they will expect higher returns from alternative investments in equities and VC’s may follow suit for similar reasons and expect a higher IRR from their invest,ends in new ventures.

 3. Uncertainty may abate.